 She was responsible for the development of a variety of curricula and educational programs for medical students, residents and community physicians.
 Prior to entering her current roles as associate chief medical officer and chief medical information officer for MaineHealth, she served as a senior medical director for MaineHealth Clinical Integration.
 Dr. Cawley has been leading efforts to improve systems of care for patients and providers, with a focus on the use of technology to enhance clinical integration, care coordination and health information exchange.

 Dr. Cawley is an innovative physician executive with 17 years of experience in leading and managing physicians and clinical care teams in a variety of academic and healthcare settings.
-She has presented locally, regionally and nationally on topics such as open access, group medical visits, implementation of the care model and team-based care, clinical microsystems, and practice redesign.
+She has presented locally, regionally and nationally on topics such as open access, group medical visits, implementation of the care model and team based care, clinical microsystems, and practice redesign.
 She developed and implemented an innovative population health management model in her role at Martin’s Point Health Care.
-Dr. Cawley was a key faculty member and curricular advisor for the Physician Leadership Program for Martin’s Point Health Care, and she is currently the director for the MaineHealth Physician Leadership Development Fellowship program and cochair of a Maine statewide physician leadership initiative with the Hanley Leadership Center.
-Dr. Cawley is the past president of the medical staff at Maine Medical Center and is the first woman and osteopathic physician to hold this position.
+Dr. Cawley was a key faculty member and curricular advisor for the Physician Leadership Program for Martin’s Point Health Care, and is currently the director for the MaineHealth Physician Leadership Development Fellowship and co-chair of a Maine statewide physician leadership initiative with the Hanley Leadership Center.
+Dr. Cawley is a past president of the medical staff at Maine Medical Center and is the first woman and osteopathic physician to hold this position.

 Mark Fourré, MD

-Prior to joining Miles Memorial Hospital, Dr. Fourré was an attending physician at Maine Medical Center.
+Prior to joining LincolnHealth, Dr. Fourré was an attending physician at Maine Medical Center.
 While at Maine Medical Center, he developed the Emergency Medicine Residency Program and served as residency director for eight years.

 Neil Korsen, MD, MSc